 The SCC will serve as the principal asset owner interface with other private critical infrastructure sectors, as well as with DHS, , the U.S. Election Assistance Commission (EAC), the state, local and tribal (SLTT) governments, and the Election Infrastructure Subsector GCC.

 - Supply Chain Risks to Election Infrastructure Subsector Infographic: Developed in partnership with the Election Infrastructure SCC Supply Chain Risk Management Working Group offers key considerations and recommendations for election jurisdictions and election system providers to keep in mind as they mitigate risks and maintain a strong supply chain security posture.
 Supply Chains serving election infrastructure are comprised of four categories: Hardware, Software, Services, and Paper Supplies.

-The below resources were developed by the Election Infrastructure Subsector’s Government Coordinating Council (GCC) and Subsector Coordinating Council’s (SCC) Mis/Disinformation Working Group to provide voluntary tools for State and local election officials to prepare for and respond to risks of mis-, dis-, and malinformation (MDM).
+The below resources were developed by the Election Infrastructure Subsector’s GCC and SCC Mis/Disinformation Working Group to provide voluntary tools for state and local election officials to prepare for and respond to risks of mis-, dis-, and malinformation.

 - Rumor Control Page Start-Up Guide: Learn how and when to develop a rumor control webpage to dispel specific MDM narratives through transparent and authoritative information.

-- MDM Planning and Incident Response Guide for Election Officials: Overview of how to recognize, prepare for, and respond to MDM threats that may impact the ability to conduct elections.
+- Mis-, Dis-, Malinformation Planning and Incident Response Guide for Election Officials: Overview of how to recognize, prepare for, and respond to MDM threats that may impact the ability to conduct elections.